halfdannielsen123/hotstone/TestList.md

 * [OK] When Findus tries to play both Dos and Tres in round 1, he is not allowed since he's out of mana
 * [OK] When Peddersen plays Dos, Then the mana available is two less.
 * [OK] When Findus plays card Tres in round 0 and then uses Power, NOT_ENOUGH_MANA is returned
-* When Findus plays Uno in round 0, in beginning of round 2, he should have 3 mana
+* [] When Findus plays Uno in round 0, in beginning of round 2, he should have 3 mana
-* [OK]Findus should have 3 mana in the beginning of round 1-4.

 Playing cards:
 * [OK] Given a game When Findus plays Uno at index 0, Then it is allowed (Status.OK), and Then minion Uno appears at index 0 on the player's own field.